Last updated on April 25th, 2022 at 01:12 am

 Allowing your older kids to babysit for others to earn their own money is an excellent idea.
 But you could also give them some practice at home.
 Put your older child in charge of a younger child for a little while.
 Depending on the ages, you could take a quick run to the store alone, or simply enjoy an uninterrupted shower.

 My kids actually enjoy going through their clothes and making piles of things they no longer wear or that don’t fit.
-You could also have them go through toys and weed out what they don’t play with anymore or look for broken items.
+You could also have them go through toys to weed out what they don’t play with anymore or look for broken items.
 This may turn into a garage sale that they can organize and manage all on their own!
 [Also read: 7 Benefits of Decluttering Your Home]

 Give your kids a daily routine that involves the very basics.
 Help them to develop habits that will hopefully last a lifetime.
 Things like washing their hands and brushing their teeth as soon as they wake up.
 Making their beds and tidying up their rooms should make the list, too.
 Practicing their musical instrument or chosen sport is also a great habit to form.
 Keep their minds engaged by implementing reading and/or study time.